czernous/persian-hugo/exampleSite/content/about/_index.md

 ---
 Are you an independent artist or designer?

-If so, I help creatives promote their business using content and social media strategies.
+If so, I help creatives promote their businesses using content and social media strategies.

 ## **My story**